Staying fully hydrated when exercising can be a challenge, especially for those who are training hard for an event like a marathon...

 Try out sports drinks or gels during training to see if you can find one that works for you.
 During an event, try consuming sports drinks at the drinking stations on route - you could rinse your mouth out after if it's the taste you don't like.
 If you're running in the London Marathon, their website will tell you what products will be available from drinking stations on the day.

-Can I continue to drink alcohol in moderation leading up to a race or is it better to cut them out altogether?
+Can I continue to drink alcohol in moderation leading up to a race or is it better to cut it out altogether?

 It's better to cut out (or at least cut down on) alcohol consumption leading into an event, as it can interfere with the body's maintenance of blood glucose and recovery (including sleep quality) after training.
 If you really can't resist the odd tipple, ensure that you drink after you have fully recovered following your last run.